wzding/Machine_Learning_Nanodegree/NYC_taxi_trip_duration/proposal.md

 ### Solution Statement

-One solution to this problem is gradient boosted trees regressor using XGBoost (a package in python http://xgboost.readthedocs.io/en/latest/), which is an ensemble method to deal with supervised learning problems.
+One solution to this problem is gradient boosted trees regressor using XGBoost (a package in python http://xgboost.readthedocs.io/en/latest/), which is one of ensemble methods to deal with supervised learning problems.
+The main principle behind this method is that a group of “weak learners” can come together to form a “strong learner”. hey typically less prone to overfitting and make the model more robust,unlikely to be influenced by small changes in the training data.
 The input of this algorithm is a set of numerical features and the output is a number, which is also the prediction of the algorithm.

 ### Benchmark Model

-A benchmark model is decision tree model, which is widely used for supervised learning problems.
+A benchmark model is decision tree regression model, which is widely used for supervised learning problems.
+It uses a tree like structure to specify a series of conditions that are tested to determine the value for a sample.

 ### Evaluation Metrics